Jeppe High School for Girls: History

 The new headmaster of the school, in 1902, was Mr. C D Hope.
 He remained headmaster until he left in 1904.
 He was succeeded by Mr. J H Payne, who became a staff member in 1902 and remained headmaster until his death, in 1917, during his service in the First World War.
 Mr. Payne acquired the building that the Jeppe Boys students currently occupy.

-By 1912 the new school's grounds were not sufficient enough for the accumulating number of pupils at the school.
+By 1912 the new school's grounds were insufficient for the accumulating number of pupils at the school.
 Due to the boys out-numbering the girls, and pressure from the Governing Body of the school, who were against the co-educational system of the school, it was decided that the girls would be moved to other premises.

 Miss E L Cummins, the first headmistress of a Jeppe High School for Girls, joined the schools staff in 1904.
 She and Mr. Payne worked together on the planning of the new building.
 Mr. Payne did not live to see the construction of the building nor the separation of the boys from the girls.

 file after being housed by Fairview Primary school for the first six months of 1919, the Jeppe Girls moved into their new school building.

 It was intended that the girls of the school would be boarders.
 Three plans of the school buildings included hostels, but these plans were never used.

 In 1957, a new building was built on the east block which provided laboratories, geography and art rooms.
 In 1984-1986 new buildings were constructed south of the main buildings.
 These buildings provided additional laboratories and classrooms.
 The main building of the school was also renovated to provide a bigger library, six music classrooms and an audio-visual room.
 The authorities were prevented from giving the school all the financial aid that was promised, due to financial stringency.
 Therefore, the school used R180 000 from its own account to add to the new school block, and change a section of the new block into secretarial offices.

 In 1991, a vote was taken by the parents of students at the school to allow girls of all races to attend the school.
 In this year Ms. Thompson was headmistress, and implemented this change in the third term of the school year.